Frequently Asked Questions

 * Dogs who won’t start a fight but are more than happy to get into it if another dog does start something.
 Often, these dogs are poor communicators, or are signaling confrontational body language that the other dog is responding to when that dog “starts something.”
-If your dog is frequently aggressed toward, delve into some resources on dog body language and observe your dog’s signaling to try to discern what the trigger is.
+If your dog is on the receiving end of aggression frequently, study dog body language and observe your dog’s signaling to discern what the trigger is.

 Dogs who can diffuse confrontational signaling with “calming signals” do better in daycare than dogs who do not have those peacemaking skills.

-* Dogs who frequently yelp or scream when startled or hurt may create a dangerous environment in the playroom if the sounds they make trigger a predatory response in the dogs around them.
+* Dogs who frequently yelp or scream when startled or hurt may create a dangerous environment in the playroom if their sounds trigger a predatory response in the dogs around them.

-* Dogs who guard space, toys, water, bones, or people might have a hard time refraining from guarding in the playroom.
-We want all the dogs to have a good time and if there are dogs guarding objects or spaces in the playroom, this can create stress for everyone around them.
+* Dogs who guard space, toys, water, bones, or people might guard in the playroom.
+We want all dogs to have a good time.
+Dogs who guard objects or spaces in the playroom creates stress for the dogs around them.

 * Dogs who don’t recognize calming signals from other dogs and therefore don’t recognize when another dog is uncomfortable, stressed, or done playing with them.
 These dogs are the bold, over-the-top players that are convinced that every dog should want to play with them.
 Although these dogs may be friendly, their inability to tailor their play style to the needs of their playmates may create situations where they are being bullies.
 Luckily, we can often help these dogs learn better play skills.

 What is your policy on spaying and neutering?